 Q1: What are Tier 1 universities in USA?

-Yes, MIT is a Tier 1 university and one of the top institutions globally.
-It’s known for leading research in science, engineering, and technology.
+Yes, MIT is a Tier 1 university and a global leader in STEM education and innovation.

 Q5: Is Harvard a Tier 1 college?